-Less stringent labor market regulations, by enabling firms to adjust their workforce in response to market fluctuations, increase the flexibility of high-risk entrepreneurial companies, easing their evolution into high-growth firms [10].
+By enabling firms to adjust their workforce in response to market fluctuations, less stringent labor market regulations increase the flexibility of high-risk entrepreneurial companies, easing their evolution into high-growth firms [11], [12].
 Empirical findings suggest that stringent job security provisions and other regulations that unduly restrict the flexibility of employment contracting harm early-stage entrepreneurs with high-growth expectations more than they do mature firms and firms without growth aspirations.
 Both the rate at which workers leave jobs and the rate at which employers eliminate jobs decline with increasing firm size, age, and capital intensity.
-Thus, stringent regulations are associated with a lower share of early-stage entrepreneurs with high-growth expectations (see Figure 2).
+Thus, stringent regulations are associated with a lower share of early-stage entrepreneurs with high-growth expectations (Figure 2).
 Furthermore, stricter and far-reaching labor protection legislation increases an employee's opportunity cost of changing employers or leaving a secure salaried job to become self-employed.
+There is also evidence that firms increase their screening efforts when employment protection legislation is more stringent, thus paying higher wages to employees offered permanent contracts [13].
+This may make capable entrepreneurs more prone to becoming employees rather than founders of high-impact firms.